cgabriel5/wa-devkit/docs/structure.md

 	- Files will build `./css/bundles/app.css`.
 - `css/vendor/` where vendor CSS files should go.
 	- Files will build `./css/bundles/vendor.css`.
+	- Uses `sanitize.css` by default.
+Can be switched to `normalize.css`.

 <a name="js-directory"></a>
 ## JS Directory